Gaussian beams and caustic avoidance in gravitational optics: A Summary: Reduced Hamiltonian optics on a symplectic phase space

 \subsection{Action of a thin null bundle}

 Let us represent a null bundle by: (i) an outer most null geodesic, $\zeta(v)$, with a tangent vector $\vec{k}'$, (ii) the central null geodesic, $\Theta(v)$, with a tangent vector $\vec{k}$.
 Those two curves are parametrized with the same affine parameter $v$.
 Such type of parametrization is called the \textit{isosynchronous parametrization} in the literature.
+In order to find the equations of motion of $\vec{k}'$ and $\vec{k}$ we consider the action functionals